danielgormly/drone-plugin-kube/drone.md

 image: danielgormly/drone-plugin-kube
 ---

-Updates Kubernetes deployments from templates & configMaps from files.
+Updates Kubernetes resources (deployments, ingresses, services, configmap - with binary data).
 This plugin will either create or update existing resources dependent on their presence.
 It will wait for deployments before it progresses.
-Additional

 Create or update deployment